dmitriz/dental-routine/tools-and-products.md

 ### What to Avoid with Mouthwash

 - Frequent use of alcohol-based rinses (drying effect)
-- Avoid rinsing with water immediately after fluoride mouthwash; wait at least 30 minutes for full benefit.
-- Eating or drinking for at least 30 minutes after using fluoride products
+- Avoid rinsing with water, eating, or drinking for at least 30 minutes after using fluoride products for full benefit.

 ---